dustinpfister/blog_posts/_posts/threejs-face3.md

         new THREE.Face3(5, 4, 3));
 ```

-notice that with the first instance of Face3 I am starting with index 0 then counting up, while with the other instance I am staring with the last index and counting backwards.
+Notice that with the first instance of Face3 I am starting with index 0 then counting up, while with the other instance I am staring with the last index and counting backwards.
 This results in the Front side of both faces being on opposite sides relative to each other.

-## The Material index property
+## 4 - The Material index property

 If in case you did not know, it is possible to give an array of materials to the mesh constructor, rather than just one.
 In this case there should be some way to set which material should be used for which insistence of face3.
 For this there is the material index property of face3.